-I.If the board of directors declines to adopt, or modifies, a recommendation of the Remuneration Committee, it shall specify the date of the Board Meeting, the content of the motion, the resolution of the Board and the response to the recommendation of the Remuneration Committee by the Board (for instance, if the remuneration passed by the board of directors exceeds the recommendation of the Remuneration Committee, the circumstances and cause for the difference shall be specified in the board meeting minutes, and shall be publicly announced and reported on the information reporting website): None of the aforementioned took place in 2020.
+I.If the board of directors declines to adopt, or modifies, a recommendation of the Remuneration Committee, it shall specify the date of the Board Meeting, the content of the motion, the resolution of the Board and the response to the recommendation of the Remuneration Committee by the Board (for instance, if the remuneration passed by the board of directors exceeds the recommendation of the Remuneration Committee, the circumstances and cause for the difference shall be specified in the board meeting minutes, and shall be publicly announced and reported on the information reporting website): None of the aforementioned took place in 2021.

 II.If with respect to any resolution of the remuneration committee, any member has a dissenting or qualified opinion that is on record or stated in a written statement, then the date of the Remuneration Committee, the period, the content of the motion, the response of each commissioner and the handling of their responses shall be specified.
-The summary of the Remuneration Committee meeting in 2020 is as follows:
+The summary of the Remuneration Committee meeting in 2021 is as follows:

-Date and Period Motions Discussed Resolutions The Company's Handling of Opinions March 12, 2020 The 4th meeting of the 4th session of the Remuneration Committee 1.2019 Managers of the Year Rewards 2.The distribution of remuneration to the managers and directors and supervisors for 2019 The motion was passed unanimously It was submitted to and passed by the Board.
-November 5, 2020 The 5th meeting of the 4th session of the Remuneration Committee Amendment to Remuneration Committee Charter Review the Policy, System, Standard and Structure of the Current Remuneration for the Directors and Managers The motion was passed unanimously It was submitted to and passed by the Board.
+Date and Period Motions Discussed Resolutions The Company's Handling of Opinions March 18th, 2021 The 6th meeting of the 4th session of the Remuneration Committee The performance report of the Board for 2020. (including the Board, independent board member and Function Committee) The distribution of remuneration to the managers, directors and supervisors for 2020 Bonus to the managers in 2020.
+The motion was passed unanimously It was submitted to and resolved by the Board.
+Nov 4th, 2021 The 5th meeting of the 1st session of the Remuneration Committee Review the index and criteria for performance evaluation of the Board.
+Review the Policy, System, Standard and Structure of the Current Remuneration for the Directors and Managers The motion was passed unanimously It was submitted to and resolved by the Board.